dccuchile/lightweight-spanish-language-models/README.md

 All models (pre-trained and fine-tuned) can be found on [our organization on the HuggingFace Hub](https://huggingface.co/CenIA).

+The following tables show the results of every model in different evaluation tasks with links to the model on the HuggingFace Hub.

 # Pre-trained models

 | Model          | Parameters | Evaluation Average | Size  | Performance |